 The Compensation Committee determines the Company's compensation philosophy and approves each element of executive compensation.
 The Compensation Committee relies on advice and data provided by Exequity LLP ("Exequity"), an independent outside compensation consultant engaged by the Compensation Committee to assist in its determination of the appropriate amount of total direct compensation for the NEOs.
 Exequity does not advise the management of the Company and receives no compensation from the Company for services other than as directed by the Compensation Committee and the NCGC for which it provides guidance on independent Director compensation.
 See the "Director Compensation" section on page 28.
-Although the Compensation Committee considers recommendations made by the CEO with respect to executive compensation, the Compensation Committee is solely responsible for determining all executive compensation decisions.
+Although the Compensation Committee is solely responsible for determining all executive compensation decisions.